alberttrann/Text_Classifier/README.md

 </details>

+The paper for the Extractive Arabic Text Summarization based on Graph-Based Approach can be found in the repo

+My teammate's initial simulation of the proposed solution in the paper, can be found [here](https://github.com/acscoder-digitalonda/text-extractive)

+You can try out his first solution [here](https://paper-text-summarization.streamlit.app/) to understand my baseline for this repo's experiment

 ### **1. Initial Plan & Priorities (Based Solely on the Research Paper)**

 This is the plan we could have formulated *before* seeing the code or test results, based only on a critical academic reading of the paper.